Rafa-zy/videophy.github.io/README.md

 # VideoPhy

-This is the repository that contains source code for the [Nerfies website](https://videophy.github.io).
+This is the repository that contains source code for the [VideoPhy website](https://Rafa-zy.github.io/videophy.github.io).

 The code is revised from the [Nerfies website](https://nerfies.github.io).